 So, Is It Safe To Grill On A Rusty Grate?

-The short answer is no. but it is possible to cook on a rusty grate without having too many complications or damages inside the human body.
+If you are still wondering “can you cook on a rusty grate?”
+The short answer is no. but it is okay to cook on a rusty grate without having too many complications or damages inside the human body.

 However, loose rust is a different story.
 Loose rust is a riskier business as it can stick to the food that you are cooking making it unsafe to consume and the flavor will be off as well.